Readers’ interest in a story about lupus research has been high since the article first appeared in February 2015.

 Here’s a sampling of the comments left by readers affected by lupus.

-Lupus is a chronic autoimmune disease that knows no bounds and can damage any part of the body, from the skin to the joints to the organs.
+Lupus is a chronic autoimmune disease that can damage any part of the body, from the skin, to the joints, to the organs.

 There is no cure for lupus, a disease that flares up and then seems to disappear before returning again.

-But researchers say they have discovered that by using a combination of two drugs that already exist, it’s possible to reverse lupus in mice.
+Researchers said early last year they discovered that by using a combination of two drugs that already exist, it was possible to reverse the effects of lupus in mice.

-In a new study published in Science Translational Medicine, researchers from the University of Florida, Gainesville, have found that by inhibiting certain metabolic pathways in immune cells it’s possible to combat lupus in mice.
+In the February 2015 study published in Science Translational Medicine, researchers from the University of Florida, Gainesville, found that by inhibiting certain metabolic pathways in immune cells it was possible to combat lupus in mice.

 Systemic lupus erythematosus, or lupus, is an autoimmune disease in which the immune system — which is supposed to protect the body from outside invaders — attacks the body’s own tissues, causing inflammation.
 Lupus can sometimes have similar symptoms to arthritis.

 One marker of lupus is defective helper T cells, white blood cells that activate other immune cells.
 These T cells eat glucose and oxygen in order to produce energy.

 For people with lupus, T cell metabolism is hyperactivated.
 Hyperactivated T cells mean increased inflammation, and for people with lupus, that means more physical damage.

 The two drugs researchers tried in the 2015 study have been shown to inhibit metabolic pathways before, but the combination seems to be the key to success.